I have autism.

-Others would just ignore me completely and keep looking down at their phones, making me feel even more invisible and I felt like no one cared.
+Others would just ignore me completely and keep looking down at their phones, making me feel even more invisible.
+I felt like no one cared.

 I have had a lot more positive interactions and very few negative ones since using the badge.
 It is easier for me to get a seat now, people see the badge and offer me a seat before I have asked them which is really lovely.
 I sometimes have several people offer me their seats at the same time!

 Passengers on the hierarchy will often give up their seats to others on the hierarchy even if they are below them.
 I have seen elderly passengers and a passenger on crutches move out of the priority seats next to the wheelchair space so that parents can sit next to their pushchairs.
-This is because when we see someone with a visible disability such as someone with crutches, a cane, a wheelchair user or an assistance dog we have an idea on what assistance we can offer them.
+This is because when we see someone with a visible disability we have an idea on what assistance we can offer them.
 But we don’t know what assistance we can give or is needed for people like myself.
-There is also a credibility barrier with invisible disabilities and in their busy lives, people are more likely to accept the credibility of a visible disability than an invisible one.
+There is also a credibility barrier with invisible disabilities.
+People are more likely to accept the credibility of a visible disability than an invisible one.

 Recently people have become so focused on their screens that they are not always aware of what is happening around them.
 There is also the unwritten rule about not giving eye contact with anyone on the Tube.
 For someone with an invisible disability doing this puts another barrier in the way.

-So it is really important for other passengers to look up at every stop because the person who needs a seat might not be able to communicate with or even see you.
+So it is really important for other passengers to look up at every stop.
+This is because the person who needs a seat might not be able to communicate with or even see you.

 If you are not looking up you won’t be able to see the badge.